 Coordinated Intake & Referral Learning Collaborative

-In 2016, Florida MIECHV launched a Learning Collaborative working with ten local Healthy Start Coalitions to test community approaches to implementing Coordinated Intake & Referral (CI&R) for at-risk families using the state’s universal prenatal and infant screening process.
+In 2017, Florida MIECHV completed a successful Learning Collaborative working with ten local Healthy Start Coalitions to test community approaches to implementing Coordinated Intake & Referral (CI&R) for at-risk families using the state’s universal prenatal and infant screening process.

 - Healthy Start Coalition of Hillsborough County

 - Healthy Start Coalitions of Orange, Osceola & Seminole